abbec/deferred/Doc/Report/report.md

 combinations [@McTaggart]).
 If deferred shading is not used, the most straightforward approach is to loop over all lights in the material shaders.
 However, shader branching performs poorly on current hardware.
-The alternative to this is to compile a different shader for each type of combination.
+The solution to this is to compile a different shader for each type of combination.
 This can be achieved using language features or code preprocessors.
 The approach is called über-shaders [@Melax] [@Trapp] and this is the way games have tackled the problem historically.